jamesyeap/sap_commerce_123_tour/README.md

 3. Search for the table name.

 #### Using the default hsqldb DatabaseManager
-⚠️ NOTE: This didn't work for me.
+⚠️ NOTE: This didn't work for me as the GUI's navigation list didn't work.

 ```bash
 # in working directory "$HYBRIS_HOME_DIR/hybris"